ChangeAgent Blog Posts

 The Wonders of Emperor Qin’s Project Portfolio

-The Wonders of Emperor Qin’s Project Portfolio: This article continues impressions from our recent trip to China.
+The Wonders of Emperor Qin Shi Huang’s Project Portfolio: This article continues impressions from our recent trip to China.
 This time, we were there to honor PMRC, the Project Management Research Committee, and to celebrate their 20th Anniversary.
 We earlier mentioned the TerraCotta Warriors, a must-see adventure for any visitor to this part of China.
 And, there is much more to know about the founder of Xi’an, the heart of China’s governance for 2000 years.

 The Rise Of Emperor Qin